v-viksur/architecture-center/docs/microservices/tactical-ddd.md

 **Entities**.
 An entity is an object with a unique identity that persists over time.
 For example, in a banking application, customers and accounts would be entities.

 - An entity has a unique identifier in the system, which can be used to look up or retrieve the entity.
 That doesn't mean the identifier is necessarily exposed to users.
 It could be a GUID or a primary key in a database.
 The identifier might be a composite key, especially for child entities.
+- An identity may span multiple bounded contexts, and may endure beyond the lifetime of the application.
+For example, bank account numbers or government-issued IDs are not tied to the lifetime of a particular application.
 - The attributes of an entity may change over time.
 For example, a person's name or address might change, but they are still the same person.
-- An identity may span multiple bounded contexts, and may endure beyond the lifetime of the application.
+- An entity can hold references to other entities.

 **Value objects**.
 A value object has no identity.
 It is defined only by the values of its attributes.
 Value objects are also immutable.
 To update a value object, you always create a new instance to replace the old one.
 Value objects can have methods that encapsulate domain logic, but those methods should have no side-effects on the object's state.
 Typical examples of value objects include colors, dates and times, and currency values.